vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 annotations for every SRCN.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Use the shared readers directly in format code

+Delete five format-local bounds helpers that exactly duplicate ByteReader.has, and use the shared method in HeartBeat PS1, Suzuki PS1, Sony PS1, and Sega Saturn.
+Remove 25 remaining C-style discard casts around annotation reads;
+these reads intentionally retain fields even when their values are unused.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,